ChoiEungi/spring-cloud-config-refresh/README.md

 cloud-server
 - spring cloud config server
-- need to modify ABSOLUTE_PATH to your local directory application.yml for fetching config files from local directory
+- need to modify ABSOLUTE_PATH to your local directory in application.yml for fetching config files from local directory

 ```yml
 spring: